breatheco-de/content/src/content/how-to/how-to-create-an-object-in-javascript.md

 Output: Geek { tech: 'node', years: 2 }
 */
 ```

-- Object with literal syntax
-- Object with new keyword
-- Object.create()
-- Object.assign()

 ## Object with literal syntax:
 This is the simpliest way to create an object, the downside is that you´ll need to set the properties for each of the objects you want to create manually.
 The example is as follows: